Transwert/Mask-R-CNN-and-Invisibility-Cloak/README.md

 # Working
 Here, we integrate our invisiblity cloak project with Mask R-CNN technique which helps us to visualize the invisiblity effect without using any cloak.
+With the help of Mask R-CNN, we make a mask of the person in front of the webcam and then replace it with the background frame giving an effect of invisibility.